-\The substation, POI and O&M building are proposed on this parcel.
-As proposed the O&M building is over 500 feet, the substation is 100 feet and the POI is 100 feet from the parcel boundary, respectively.
-There are no panels proposed on this parcel, although the POI and substation may have been sited over 500 feet from the edge of the parcel, there would be increased impacts to wetland resources and visual resources as additional overhead lines may be required.
+1 The substation, POI and O&M building are proposed on this parcel.
+As proposed, the O&M building is over 500 feet from the parcel boundary, however, the substation and the POI are 100 feet from the parcel boundary.
+There are no panels proposed on this parcel.